jtallison/gravity-density/roadmap.md

 ## TODO:

+- [ ] Mox: Fix the intro overlay screen to pop stars and make space sounds
+- [ ] Mox: Add the overlay to the end with fading out of sound
+- [ ] Mox: Update words for each section/control make sure it makes sense.
+- [ ] Mox: Record the words for instructional playback on the phones
+- [ ] Mox: Create module for any set of files for transfer randomly, individual random, collective loading

-- [ ] Deploy - tried now, but they've disabled docker and node.js deployment (shoot) moving to Heroku
+- [x] Deploy - tried now, but they've disabled docker and node.js deployment (shoot) moving to Heroku
 - [ ] battle test wavesurfer usage.
 Make loop points fully functional  https://www.gettoby.com/p/sf4gx56916kf
 - [ ] Create UI for me as an ensemble sample performer (see list below)
 - [ ] Implement audience - mute, reset/clear, instruction layer, sample playback w/ illumination, receiving and loading samples.
 - [ ] Add event emitter to: all the things   https://www.gettoby.com/p/dtklyqd75qs1 add node eventemitter package  https://medium.com/technoetics/node-js-event-emitter-explained-d4f7fd141a1a  https://www.npmjs.com/package/events

-## Audience UI
+### Audience UI

 - [ ] Loop when held (for some reason onmousedown & onmouseup are not functioning)
 - [ ]